danielsuss/cordisalia/content/Chapters/Chapter 10.2 - Enter! Wyrmsgard!.md

 - Murlin introduces them all to "Gausse"
 - Crausse is impressed with murlin's work, gives him the gold pieces as agreed, 200 gp for each hide, 100 gp for each tusk.
 - Murlin shares the 1200gp total evenly throughout the group
-- Wyatt get's a chilling feeling running down his spine from crausse
+- Wyatt gets a chilling feeling running down his spine from crausse
 - Crausse offers them more work if they want it, saying they know where to find him
 - ysgarlad has to restrain mugwort from crawling into Crausse's shop
 ****